Qianshi114514/Class-Aware-Data-Augmentation-with-Diffusion-Model/readme.md

 details in requirements.txt

 # Usage
+## generate augmentation images

-1.download isic-2018 dataset and unzip, remove the first row of the annotation csv\
+1.download isic-2018 dataset and unzip, remove the first row of the annotation csv

-2.use split_isic_2018.py to split the annotation into 5 txt as the 5-fold annotations\
+2.use split_isic_2018.py to split the annotation into 5 txt as the 5-fold annotations

-3.use train_diffusion_isic.py and train_guidance_classifier.py to train the unconditional ddpm and guiding classifier (here we adopt resnet-18 for easy training)\
+3.use train_diffusion_isic.py and train_guidance_classifier.py to train the unconditional ddpm and guiding classifier (here we adopt resnet-18 for easy training)

-4.
+4.use inference.py to generate augmentation images, after that please drag all the images into the fold of "ISIC2018_Task3_Training" (and you can further rename it as "ISIC2018_Task3_Training_Aug")

+## compare classifier performance on different aumentation methods

+5.

 # Citation
 [ ] TO BE RELEASED.